Andrew Gonzalez — Luxury Custom JewelerLuxury Custom Jewelerby Andrew Gonzalez

-Choose a laboratory-grown diamond with the same care you would give any important ring.
+Choose a lab-grown diamond with the same care you’d give any important stone.

 Loose diamonds and a simple engagement ring in a private jeweler's studio consultation tray